 There are three major internet and phone companies in Greece – Wind, Cosmote as well as Vodafone.

 5G has been in Greece since December 2020.
-2G is expected to be switched off in Greece in December 2025 and 3G is expected to be switched off in December 2022.
+2G is expected to be switched off in Greece in December 2025 and 3G was switched off in 2023.

-Greece is ranked 28th fastest in the world for mobile internet speeds and 94th fastest for fixed broadband.
-For Fixed Broadband the average download speed is 45mbps and upload is 8mbps (as at May 2023).
+Greece is ranked 34th fastest in the world for mobile internet speeds and 102nd fastest for fixed broadband.
+For Fixed Broadband the average download speed is 50mbps and upload is 9mbps (as at April 2024).

 Cell phone SIM cards can be bought in a numbers of places throughout Greece.
 These include phone stores, from street vendors as well as at airports.